 Christopher Joll’s book Spoils of War, which is being published in early 2020, tells the story of some of the lesser known or forgotten ‘spoils’ acquired by Britain’s armed forces over the past 400 years.
 This specially prepared, light-hearted illustrated talk for the Battle of Britain Memorial Trust, Christopher will talk about items including Eva Braun’s silk knickers and tell the extraordinary story of how captured Luftwaffe aircraft were formed into a special RAF Flight known as the RAFwaffe.

-June 28: Signing event for Dilip Sarkar’s new book, Battle of Britain 1940: The Finest Hour’s Human Cost (booking and other details to be announced shortly).
+NOW September 27: Launch event and talks to mark the publication of Dilip Sarkar’s new book, Battle of Britain 1940: The Finest Hour’s Human Cost

 Spitfires over Capel-le-Ferne

 Our friends from Aero Legends offer unique flights alongside – or even inside – vintage aircraft, including the iconic Spitfire and Hurricane.
 The good news for us is that most of their flights take in the Memorial, giving those of us watching from the ground almost as much of a thrill as those who are experiencing the trip of a lifetime.